top of page

 • Age less than 1 year at presentation of anemia

-• Anemia defined as low hemoglobin for age with macrocytic (large red cell size) or normocytic (normal red cell size) cells with no other significant cytopenias (relatively normal white cell and platelet numbers)
+• Anemia defined as low hemoglobin for age with macrocytic (large red cell size) or normocytic (normal red cell size) cells with no other significant blood abnormalities (relatively normal white cell count and platelet numbers)

-• Reticulocytopenia (low numbers of red cell precursors)
+• Reticulocytopenia (low numbers of early red cells called reticulocytes)

-• Normal bone marrow cellularity with a selective deficiency of red cell precursors
+• Normal bone marrow cellularity with a selective deficiency of early red cells

 Major